Kilonova and progenitor properties of merger-driven gamma-ray bursts

-The advances in numerical and theoretical studies are of paramount significance in expanding and exploring the merger dynamics, impact of EOS, evolution of KN and ejecta physics, where the observations of new kilonovae and GW detections cannot be understated.
+The advances in numerical and theoretical studies are of paramount significance in expanding and exploring the merger dynamics, the impact of the EOS, and the evolution of KN and ejecta physics, where observations of new KN and GW detections are essential.
 A new coincident detection of a GW merger and an EM counterpart would irrefutably provide an exceptional opportunity and wealth of information to further enhance our understanding.
-In the absence of GW detections, future observations with the Vera Rubin Observatory and from GRBs detected by space-based observatories are essential to construct a larger sample and extend such analysis.
-The comparison of KN properties between events with and without a detected GRB will shed light on the effects of relativistic jets onto the ejected matter properties.
+In the absence of GW detections, future observations with Vera Rubin Observatory and from GRBs detected by space-based observatories are essential to construct a larger sample and extend such analyses.
+The comparison of KN properties between events with and without a detected GRB will shed light on the effects of relativistic jets on the properties of ejected matter.